MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-the-new-workspaces.md

     ![Get data, get files](media/service-create-the-new-workspaces/power-bi-get-data-files.png)

-1. The **OneDrive – Business** entry is your own OneDrive for Business.
+1. The **OneDrive – Business** entry is your own personal OneDrive for Business.
 The second OneDrive is the one you added.

     ![Workspace files location - get data](media/service-create-the-new-workspaces/power-bi-new-workspace-get-data-onedrive.png)